 The BFA in Graphic Design is a specialized degree primarily in one studio art discipline.
-Students must pass a portfolio review for admission to the BFA program the semester before enrolling in 3000 level design courses.
-The Department also offers the BA in Studio Arts, a more general degree that offers a broad education in the visual arts.
+Students must pass a portfolio review for admission to the BFA program.

 Transfer work to be credited toward the degree must be evaluated by the Chair of the Department.